top of page

 Celia Harrow is dedicated to classic works that reward close, attentive reading.

-This imprint publishes carefully edited and annotated editions of public-domain texts, with notes designed to illuminate historical context, language, and social nuance — without intruding on the reading experience.
+This author publishes carefully edited and annotated editions of classic texts, with notes designed to illuminate historical context, language, and social nuance, without intruding on the reading experience.

 The emphasis is on clarity, depth, and restraint.
 Annotation here functions as a quiet companion: present when needed, absent when not.
 Titles are selected for their ongoing relevance and their capacity to speak meaningfully to contemporary readers.